FabianMaeurer/TensorCategories.jl/docs/src/index.md

 # TensorCategories.jl

-TensorCategories is a package under development with the intention to provide a framework as well a examples for computations in the realm of categories.
+TensorCategories.jl is a software package based on the programming language [julia](https://julialang.org) and the open-source computer algebra system [Oscar.jl](https://github.com/oscar-system/Oscar.jl) for computations with tensor categories.

 ## Installation